Waterstrong/bugatti/README.md

 ——run in ubuntu:

+terminal to the bugatti root dir:

 './gradlew'

 './gradlew cleaIdea idea'

 use intelliJ to open the '*.ipr'

+use './gradlew jettyRun' to check in browser

+if need debugging in IntelliJ, just debug 'VeyronServerLauncher'

-terminal to the bugatti root dir:
+terminal to the 'veyron/src/main/webapp/' dir:

 if necessary: